afkchel/Cybersecurity-Road-Map/Network-Plus/Notes/Devices.md

 ## Proxies
 - **An intermediate server that makes requests on behalf of a user**
-- **Security and Caching.
-It hides the client's IP, filters content, and speeds up access by storing copies of frequent requests**
+- **Security and Caching:** It hides the client's IP, filters content, and speeds up access by storing copies of frequent requests

 ## NAS/SAN (Network Attached Storage/Storage Area Network)
 - **Centralized data storage accessible over the network**